-Lolli is a browser extension that enables you to stack a few sats while shopping at over 500 brands including Sams Club, Barnes and Noble, Old Navy, Toms, Gap and Walmart.
-For each online purchase at any of these sites you can earn up to 30% back in bitcoin.
-Or, you can shop from Lolli’s website as well, as shown below:
+Lolli is a browser extension that enables you to stack a few sats while shopping at over 500 brands, including Sams Club, Barnes and Noble, Old Navy, Toms, Gap, and Walmart.
+For each online purchase at any of these sites, you can earn up to 30% back in bitcoin.
+Or, you can shop from Lolli’s website, as shown below:

 19 – Buy bitcoin through an ATM

 Bitcoin ATMs are cropping up all over the world.
 You might find one at the local mall or just down the street.
 All you need is the QR code from your wallet and you’re in business.
 Exchange rates vary.

 20 – Store it on a hard wallet

 Try using a Ledger Nano S to safely keep your bitcoin locked into cold storage and away from hackers.
 Naturally, you can pay for Ledger products with BTC.

 Meet someone new on Badoo’s “Social Discovery Network”, which accepts bitcoin as payment.
 Over 25 languages are supported on this global connections site.

 22 – Make a hotel reservation

 Taking a trip?
 Maybe you’re already are familiar with Expedia.com, the big online travel agency.
 They used to accept bitcoin, but no more.
 Fortunately, we now have BitcoinTravel, a site endorsed by CoinDesk and Forbes.